kibitzr/kibitzr.github.io/russian-passport.md

 # Monitor Passport Readiness on Russian Embassy site

-If you ever tried to get a Russian international passport in United States, you know that embassy has a funny procedure of notifying about passport readiness.
+If you ever tried to get a Russian international passport in the United States, you know that embassy has a funny procedure of notifying about passport readiness.
 They publish a list of all people who can come and grab their new passport on a single HTML page (with broken layout).

 Yes, that stupid.
 Here is this page: [Ready Passports](http://www.russianembassy.org/ru/page/информация-о-готовности-паспортов).
-It's all in Russian language, but you can get the idea.
+It's all in the Russian language, but you can get the idea.

-There is no SMS or e-mail notifications, everyone just has to open this page from time to time and search for his name in this list.
+There are no SMS or e-mail notifications, everyone just has to open this page from time to time and search for his name in this list.
-It's not that bad, if you have [Kibitzr](https://kibitzr.github.io) running.
+It's not that bad if you have [Kibitzr](https://kibitzr.github.io) running.
 I have mine running on my desktop, added to AutoStart.

-Here is the check I use to get e-mail once my Passport will be ready:
+Here is the check I use to get an e-mail once my Passport will be ready:

 ```yaml
 checks: